 Her returning job to the professional workforce, Aleta acknowledged, was the job she would have been promoted to if she hadn’t opted to stay home with her children.
 The pay, given inflation, was about on par with what she was making when she left.
 It was almost as if she had “hit pause” for nine years, and then she pushed the play button.

 She’s had many women marvel at her success.
 In her many LinkedIn communities and groups, Aleta has been asked about her relative ease at career reentry.
 She has shared advice about how women can “stay sharp” and show their readiness for juggling motherhood and a career.

 Others have struggled to achieve Aleta’s success.
 In her New York Times Magazine article, Judith Warner documented the difficulties women in similar situations faced, citing major technology changes (among other issues) as hurdles for career women who’d “opted out” of the workforce for some time.

 While Aleta is confident in her technological abilities, it was a relationship that made the difference.

 A former female co-worker stuck her neck out for Aleta, which was “wonderful.”
 The woman vouched for Aleta’s abilities and readiness to return to the professional work environment.

-Now, Aleta returns the favor in her current position at Salesforce, a San Francisco-based company, where she manages a team of 14 addressing public-sector technology needs.
-She moved to Salesforce (a job for which she was recruited) in part because of the compelling, forward-thinking technology products and the company’s “amazing commitment to women’s success.”
+Now, Aleta returns the favor in her current position where she manages a team of 14 addressing public-sector technology needs.
+She moved to a new company (in a role for which she was recruited) in part because of the compelling, forward-thinking technology products and the company’s “amazing commitment to women’s success.”